coockoo/knowledgebase/programming.md

 When you're doing data-oriented development your software is entirely driven by stateful data and stateless transforms.

+## Last chapter

+How many grains of sand are a pile, are a dune?

+Reduced coupling and better testing.
+Object-oriented design suffers from the problem of errors in communication.
+Objects are not systems.

 ## Talk ideas

 Idea.